CosmoAI-AES/CosmoSim/README.md

 Building on Windows (amd64, python 3.11-3.14) sometimes works, but currently not.
+Buiilding for python 3.10 is impossible because tomllib is required.

 To build locally from source, you can run (from the root of the repo),